 The recipient of a gift article can read it for free for up to 14 days, without having to subscribe to or sign into The Post.
 In addition, gifted articles will not count towards the limited number of articles available to non-subscribers.

 When viewing an article on the Washington Post website, select the gift icon, which is displayed above the article’s first paragraph.

 Once you select the gift icon, there are several options for gifting the article, including copying a link, sending an email, or sharing on social media platforms like Facebook and Twitter.

-You can gift an article through the Washington Post website on any device.
-This feature is not currently available in our mobile apps or on Apple News.
+You can gift an article through the Washington Post website and apps on any device.
+This feature is not currently available on Apple News.

 How many articles can I gift?

 You can gift up to 10 articles each calendar month.
 Each gifted article can be shared with multiple recipients for up to 14 days.

 Your gift article count will not decrease when you first select the gift icon.
 When you select a share option (such as copying a link or sending an email), a special link is generated that counts as one of your 10 gift articles for the month.